cstobey/vclods/docs/etl.md

 Specifies different methods of how a to sync a table. modes of the same Group exclude the use of other modes in that same Group.
 Option | Group | Description
 --|--|--
-odku | Format | Uses INSERT INTO ...
+odku | Layout | Uses INSERT INTO ...
 ON DUPLICATE KEY UPDATE to quickly sync the table.
-Can bloat the id space so best with log type tables. odku_ai | Format | The default: same as odku but forces the AUTO_INCREMENTING keys not to bloat at the expence of an ALTER TABLE. ui_split | Format | tries its best to not bloat AUTO_INCREMENTING keys by being more particular about managing whether it uses an UPDATE or INSERT.
+Can bloat the id space so best with log type tables. odku_ai_always | Layout | Same as odku but forces the AUTO_INCREMENTING keys not to bloat at the expence of an ALTER TABLE. odku_ai | Layout | The default: same as odku_always does its best to avoid needing to run the ALTER TABLE. ui_split | Layout | tries its best to not bloat AUTO_INCREMENTING keys by being more particular about managing whether it uses an UPDATE or INSERT.
 Best with lower cardinality tables. sparse | Quantity | Treats the temp table as sparse.
 All rows with NULL unique values are ignored.
-Only makes sense for leaf tables.
+Only makes sense for leaf tables. not_exists | Presence_Test | The default: use a NOT EXISTS subselect to force absence when needed. not_in | Presence_Test | Use a ROW() NOT IN subselect to force absence when needed.
+Normally the slower option, but sometimes faster.

 ## #sync Optional Parameters
 These follow a destination table name